markNZed/TaskFlow/client/README.md

 # Client

-This is the frontend/client side of chat2flow
-1. written in React JS and Google Material Design (MUI)
+This is the frontend/client side of chat2flow written in React JS and Google Material Design (MUI)
-2. client-side caching by React-query

 To install the node packages:
 `npm install`